Metro Vancouver home values have been volatile since 2021, and are now trending downward.

 The low supply of active listings mainly fueled price rises, but today, listings are running higher than they have been in the past three years.

-Prices of new homes have been flat.
-Based on economic fundamentals, they are unlikely to accelerate in the medium term.
+Prices of new homes have been falling.
+Based on economic fundamentals and slow pre-sales, they are unlikely to rise in the medium term.

 Does this concern you?
 Read the Pros and Cons of Buying Pre-sale Homes